NEW! Award 100: 1957 Nash Rambler Custom – Sold?

 May 27, 2022 Update – After trying to offer their Rambler briefly for a still-too-high $40,000, the optimistic seller returned to their ridiculous ask of $49,995.
 In their description, they try to compare this Rambler to a Rolls Royce.
 Feel free to compare the interior of this Rambler to that of the Silver Spirit featured today for half the price and decide which one you’d rather own.

 May 12, 2022 Update – Mr. Firm at $49,995 likely realized his asking price is unattainable as he just lowered it for the first time by a not-so-insignificant ten large to $40,000.
-Still too much for a ’57 Nash Rambler sedan, even if it’s among the best still around.
+Still too much for a ’57 Nash Rambler sedan, even if it’s still among the best.

 May 5, 2022 Update – The private seller of this rare Nash just posted a fresh Craigslist ad designed to replace the about-to-expire month-old listing.
 In a shocking development, the seller remains firm on his $49,995 asking price.